 Sexist 3: “Women who do not put on makeup, who do not smile a lot, who do not make most of their looks are acting like men.”

-Whatever your definition of womanhood, feminists can only want women to act like men if some actions belong in boxes called “manhood” and “womanhood”.
+Whatever your definition of womanhood, feminists could only want women to act like men if some actions belong in boxes called “manhood” and “womanhood”.
 So, at the very least, ask anyone who makes that accusation to tell you what “manly” things they think feminism encourage women to do.
 The answer will teach you more about their idea of manhood than about feminism.

 If manhood and womanhood have only biological definitions, the roughly half of humanity with movable gametes (sperm) is male, and the roughly half with unmovable gametes (ova) is female.
 A sperm producer who looks after his children is manly.
 An ova producer who rules a country is womanly.